Spectrum Health Ludington Hospital Convenient Care Walk-In Clinic Provides Access to Health Care in the Ludington Area

 “Everyone was very caring,” she said.
 “They understood the issue and saw the sense of urgency as soon as they saw the swelling on Emily’s face.”

 The Convenient Care Walk-In Clinic is intended for people who feel ill or have minor injuries, but don’t require emergency care.
 Patients are able to get immediate medical attention without an appointment.

-Another person who benefited from the clinic is Lexi Alvesteffer.
+Another person who benefited from the clinic is Lexi Kosla.
 The Ludington resident experienced symptoms consistent with strep throat and decided to use Convenient Care.

 She got right into the Convenient Care clinic and the provider performed a throat culture in the office that came back positive for strep.
 She received a prescription for antibiotics.